carun/carun.github.io/content/blog/2025-05-23-a-game-of-observation.md

 ## Dealing with Pain

-If physical pain arises (e.g., knee pain, back pain), observe it without judgment, don't label it as good or bad.
+If physical pain arises (e.g., knee pain, back pain), observe it without judgment, don't judge it as good or bad.
 Watch it like any other object.
 Most pains subside in 10-15 minutes.

 If the pain becomes overwhelming or poses a risk of injury (due to pre-existing conditions, for example), change your posture mindfully.
 Maintain your awareness during the shift, make sure the pain doesn't dominate your attention.
 Otherwise, remain still and observe.